 Convention Center/Golden Hall Shelter Information

-Operation Shelter to Home: Regional Approach to Helping Our Homeless Neighbors
+Overview of Operation Shelter to Home: Regional Approach to Helping Our Homeless Neighbors

 The Regional Task Force on the Homeless in partnership with our region’s cities, the County of San Diego, San Diego Housing Commission and our homeless service providers have developed a new, system-wide, coordinated plan to further help sheltered and unsheltered individuals remain healthy during the global COVID-19 pandemic.